-We have created a series of affordable, takeaway brands serving up proper meals that are delicious, loved by kids and better for you.
-Box Chicken is a takeaway & delivery service offering cluckin’ good chicken.
-Mama Leys serves up cold pre-cooked home made meals your Mama might make.
+We created a series of affordable, takeaway brands serving up proper meals that are delicious, loved by kids and better for you.
+Box Chicken was a takeaway delivery service offering cluckin’ good chicken and Mama Leys served up cold pre-cooked homemade meals perfect for families.

 Shift have got under the skin of the challenge in terms of understanding the nutrition of takeaways meals, the role this food plays in people’s lives, the nature of the businesses involved and how their owners relate to them.
 They are crystal clear on what we can (and can’t) hope to influence and what we have to work with in order to effect change.

 Adrian Phillips, Director of Public Health, Birmingham City Council

 - Ethnographic research with 44 families to understand the role takeaway plays in their lives